voicerepublic/voicerepublic_dev/README.md

 ### Known Issues

-* kluuu_merge will fail if there is only one file to merge
-* jinglize doesn't change the file
 * listener doesn't get out of Registering, thus won't subscribe to the streams
 * event Archive, doen't change the view, thus links don't show up